 - In a small bowl, combine the first nine ingredients.
 Pour 3/4 cup marinade into a large resealable plastic bag; add pork.
 Seal bag and turn to coat; refrigerate for at least 4 hours.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Lightly oil the grill rack.
 Prepare grill for indirect heat using a drip pan.

 Originally published as Herb Grilled Pork Tenderloin in Healthy Cooking June/July 2008, p62